Our church closed last summer, though it was no surprise. We knew it was coming because there just wasn’t enough of us.

 In the ensuing recriminations, knuckles were broke, heads were busted and shots were fired.
 After their pastor fled to the safety of North Dakota, the church in Minneapolis dispatched my boss.

-The first thing he did was sit down with each member of the congregation and the conversations went something like this:
+The first thing he did was sit down with each member of the congregation and listen to what they had to day.

 OLD NORWEGIAN: It’s them Chermans, them dirty Chermans.